-Civil upheaval in Syria and Iraq has led to over 2.2 million refugees finding temporary refuge in Lebanon.
-Normally a country of 4.1 million, Lebanon currently faces a state-wide economic crisis.
-Amidst this backdrop a team of health care providers partnered with local missionaries in Lebanon to answer God’s call to “love thy neighbor” and tangibly meet the spiritual and physical needs of the living people there.
+Civil upheaval in Syria and Iraq has led to over 2.2 million refugees finding temporary refuge in this area.
+Normally a country of 4.1 million, this area currently faces a state-wide economic crisis.
+Amidst this backdrop a team of health care providers partnered with local missionaries to answer God’s call to “love thy neighbor” and tangibly meet the spiritual and physical needs of the living people there.
 God grew my heart for those on the fringes of our global society and showed me how the love of Christ can reach the world’s most vulnerable.

 Our world is broken, there’s no doubting that, but God has empowered us to build his Kingdom on earth with the skills that we have.
 The world will be restored one day by the Lord and we must continue to be the salt and light of this world, serving those on the fringes of our global society.
 These complex political and social issues in the Middle East will not be fixed overnight but as Christians we can play our role to help restore this world and transform lives to wholeness through Christ’s love.